sonic-net/SONiC/doc/bulk_counter/bulk_counter.md

 The flow of how to updating bulk context will be discussed in following section.

-An instance of BulkStatsContext shall be added to FlexCounter class for each object type.
+Instance of BulkStatsContext shall be added to FlexCounter class for each object type.
+One object type may have multiple BulkStatsContext instances.

 ```cpp